-Your intensive 6-credit intermediate French language course, taught in French by native French speakers, incorporates field study in Paris, including visits to art museums and architectural and historical landmarks.
+Your intensive 6-credit intermediate French language course, taught in French by native French speakers, incorporates course-related excursions in Paris, including visits to art museums and architectural and historical landmarks.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the highest quality academic and cultural experience abroad possible.

-Intermediate students with two to three semesters of college-level French enroll in a 6-credit course that equals an entire year of university-level second year French and incorporates a wealth of field study activities.
+Intermediate students with two to three semesters of college-level French enroll in a 6-credit course that equals an entire year of university-level second year French and incorporates a wealth of course-related excursions.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

-To supplement coursework, the IES Abroad Paris Intermediate Language Summer Program includes field study to many sites of historic and contemporary interest in Paris.
+To supplement coursework, the IES Abroad Paris Intermediate Language Summer Program includes course-related excursions to many sites of historic and contemporary interest in Paris.
 Destinations may include: